 A nasty little thing, isn’t it?

 How can you beat decision fatigue?

 Want to know how you can kick decision fatigue’s hypothetical butt?

-Grab a hammer, lift your little decision fatigue monster up by the scruff of its neck and…. ah, I’m just messing with you!
+Grab a hammer, lift your little decision-fatigue monster by the scruff of its neck, and…. ah, I’m just messing with you!